Detroit family auctioning rare Barbie collection

 (WJBK) - One Detroit family is auctioning off a collection of rare Barbie dolls on an online marketplace.

-Joining Fox 2 is Brittany Sykes with Everything But The House, the online estate sale marketplace.
+Joining Fox 2 is Tina Constand with Everything But The House, the online estate sale marketplace.
+For more information, visit www.EBTH.com.

 © Copyright 2000 - 2016 Fox Television Stations, LLC.
 All Rights Reserved.